Linaro/website/_posts/current/blog/2023-07-03-linaro-contributions-to-the-6-4-linux-kernel-release.md

 In this release, Manivannan mostly worked on Qualcomm PCI and EDAC/LLCC drivers along with several devicetree fixes/improvements.
 Most notably, Manivannan reworked the PCI endpoint notifiers to a callback-based mechanism to pass the events from Endpoint controllers to function drivers.
 In addition, the PCI Root Complex (RC) support for Qualcomm SDX55 SoC was also added on top of a cleanup of the Qualcomm PCIe RC driver.
 Finally, Manivannan fixed the Qualcomm EDAC/LLCC drivers to use SoC specific register offsets instead of hardcoded offsets to fix the crash observed on SM8450 SoC.

 {% include image.html path="/assets/images/content/test-and-review-credits-in-6.4.png" alt="Test and review credits in 6.4" %}

+## Dmitry Baryshkov

+This cycle Dmitry’s work included reviewing a large part of changes for the Qualcomm Display driver (drm/msm), which accounted for more than a half of his Reviewed-by tags.
+Dmitry also assisted in reviewing Qualcomm-specific patches, including the DT (Device Tree) changes as well as patches targeting Qualcomm clock, interconnect and PHY drivers.

+## Conclusion

+Given Linaro has 150+ employees, it is no small feat to be consistently featured in the list for most active employers to the Linux Kernel!
+That so many of our Engineers are regularly featured is also testament to their hard work and level of expertise.
+To find out more about Linaro’s role in the Linux kernel, check out our [Upstream Maintainership project page](https://linaro.atlassian.net/wiki/spaces/UM/overview).
+Alternatively if you would like to leverage this expertise and work with Linaro on successfully building and deploying your Arm-based product, read about the services we provide [here](https://www.linaro.org/services/).